FREQUENTLY ASKED QUESTIONS

 Quantitative studies support that students who receive direct instruction in social-emotional understanding do better academically in high school and college, and report higher levels of life satisfaction in adulthood.
 Park Day School students graduate with a deeply embedded social-emotional skill set that helps them navigate the challenges they will face in school and out for the rest of their lives.

 The music program at Park Day School inspires, cultivates, and trains students to embrace music, and to explore and celebrate themselves as musicians.
 The curriculum is grounded in six elements of music—voice, rhythm, movement, instruments, theory and culture—at the heart of which is improvisation and creative exploration.
-Park Day School uses the Orff-Schulwerk approach, beginning with things children already like to do: sing, chant, create rhymes, clap, dance, and keep a beat by drumming on anything near at hand.
-These instincts are directed into learning music by hearing and making music first, then reading and writing it later on.
+Park Day School uses the Orff-Schulwerk approach, and performance and group collaboration is a key element of the program.

 Performance art is a major part of Park Day’s schoolwide curriculum.
-A highlight of the lower school experiences for 3rd graders occurs when students write and direct their own “story plays,” eventually performing them for their classmates.
-As students get older they make commercials in Spanish and film them, write and direct one-act plays in middle school, and integrate art and performance in a multitude of ways related to their studies.
+Students in the lower school perform and present multiple times a year, often writing their own scripts and performance material.
+Middle school students make commercials in Spanish and film them, write and direct one-act plays, and integrate art and performance in a multitude of ways related to their studies in addition to participating in regular drama class twice a week.

 Throughout our lower school PE program, we strive to expand knowledge of organized play through participation, positive competition, and personal control of emotions and body.
 While each grade attends PE classes twice a week, running, jumping, dancing, playing and strengthening our bodies happens throughout each day.
 In PE, we emphasize effort, accountability, and personal athletic progress.
 We stress working as a group, learning from mistakes, and enjoyment for all.
 Students have opportunities to teach and create games while experimenting with strategy and movement.
 The program promotes a positive attitude, participation, striving for your personal best, and treating others the way they want to be treated.

-For 40 years, the magic of Park Day School has been fueled by amazing teachers in partnership with with our community of students and parents.
+Since 1976, the magic of Park Day School has been fueled by amazing teachers in partnership with with our community of students and parents.
 The school values collaborative decision-making, and we know that the experience of teachers -- those closest to our students within the Park Day School community -- is essential to the continued vibrancy of the school.
 Every year, there are Park Day School teachers and staff who serve on the school’s Board of Trustees as full voting members alongside Park Day School parents.
-Teachers participate in wide-ranging committees, including strategic and master planning, enrollment, and development.
-Teachers are active in community groups, including Park Day School’s Diversity and Justice Alliance, Park Parent Association, Learning Support Alliance, and Green School Alliance.
+Teachers also participate in wide-ranging committees.
 The collaboration between teachers, parents, and staff -- all with an eye towards the best interests of our students -- is a tradition we are proud of at Park Day School.

 Parent volunteers are vital to the unique learning environment at Park Day.
 While some parents help in the classrooms directly, others are involved in the life of the school according to their own specific talents and interests.
 In the past, parents have helped with graphic design, cinematography, construction, office organization, fundraising, the Mini Maker Faire, community advocacy, as field trip chaperones, and so much more.